| | | |

-How to butcher a duck for the first time
+How to butcher a duck for the first time: Step-by-step guide

 I’m going to tell you how to butcher a duck for the first time alone on the farm because taking a life is not easy.
-When we decided to embark on this wild journey, we both knew that there would be life and death, we just didn’t know how much.
+When I decided to embark on this wild journey, I both knew that there would be life and death, I just didn’t know how much.

-Eventually, we found it was hard to have to decide when death happens – like having to decide when a duck’s time is up.
-We’ve raised ducks for years, and I butchered them alone.
+Eventually, I found it was hard to have to decide when death happens – like having to decide when a duck’s time is up.
+I had my own ducks for years, and I butchered them alone.
 You can, too.

 A detailed guide to butchering a duck for the first time ever and alone on the farm.